dcdelrey/dcdelrey.github.io/_pages/about.md

 Latest News
 ======

+1. Masters student Anita Gjesteland from Pro.
+Magnus Svard's group at the University of Bergen will be visiting our group in May
+1. The paper "Provably Stable Flux Reconstruction High-Order Methods on Curvilinear Elements" has been accepted in the Journal of Computational Physics (you can see a preprint here<!--- [here](./files/blah.pdf)>)
 Research Overview
 ======
 The research focus in the Numerical PDEs Lab is on developing efficient and robust numerical algorithms for the solution of